NicodemusGurion/nicodemusgurion.github.io/OQOM/index.md

 The Injil teaches that:

+- The Word is God in essence (John 1:1)
 - The Word became flesh (John 1:14)
-- Christ uniquely reveals God’s nature and presence
+- Christ uniquely reveals God’s nature and presence (John 1:18; Colossians 2:9)

 While theological language varies, the essential claim is that **God was revealed in Christ in a unique and profound way**.